martin0004/bike_sharing_patterns/README.md

 # Bike-Sharing Patterns Prediction

-This project develops a neural network for predicting bike sharing patterns of a rental company over a year.
+This project develops a neural network for predicting bike sharing patterns for a rental company.

 This is the 1st project in Udacity's Deep Learning Nanodegree [1][2].
 This README serves as a final report for the project.